bitprj/devrel/LinearRegression/linear_regression_blog.md

 After all the previous conditions have been verified, you now have a trustworthy regression equation which enables you to make some predictions if given an extra piece of data.
-While we can use predict() in scikit-learn to get the mean of our prediction (like what we did when comparing the predicted values with the actual values right after we’ve got the coefficients), confidence intervals are available via the get prediction() in the statsmodels package.
-However, unlike the scikit-learn library, statsmodels does not add a column of ones to the regressor matrix by default, so before calling get prediction() we need to add the ones using the add constant() function.
+While we can use predict() in scikit-learn to get the mean of our prediction, confidence intervals are available via the get_prediction() in the statsmodels package.
+However, unlike the scikit-learn library, statsmodels does not add a column of ones to the regressor matrix by default, so before calling get_prediction() we need to add the ones using the add_constant() function.

 ```python
 random = []